To Rev. Kate Stevens:

 The man who was beaten on the sidewalk — who threw zero punches while absorbing thirty-plus blows, who screamed for help, who filed a police report, who sent letters to every institution he could reach — that man has been waiting six years for someone with a public voice and a stated commitment to justice to say: I hear you.
 What happened to you was wrong.

-To the Leadership of Jewish Institutions: Fitchburg State University, Regional Jewish Organizations, and Every Entity That Has Said Nothing
+To the Leadership of Jewish Institutions: Fitchburg State University and Regional Organizations

 There is a polished stone bench on the hill above Buckland, in the cemetery that looks out over the Deerfield River valley.
 I made it for the Garfield Wright family.
 A Jewish family.
 After Susan Garfield Wright died, her husband and daughters came to me and asked me to move large stones from their property to the cemetery, polish one into a bench in her memory, and design it to receive a bronze plaque telling her story.
 When I was finishing the installation, Amazing Grace played on the chimes in the bell tower of the nearby church.
 I had never heard it live before.
 I stopped working.
 It was one of the most moving experiences of my thirty-five-year career.